How to TIG Weld Aluminum, Plus MIG Weld, With One Multiprocess Welder

 Portability and space savings are also critical issues on many jobsites.
 Lightweight welding equipment that is easy for one person to move without the assistance of a fork truck or crane helps improve productivity, efficiency and safety.

-The new Dynasty is compact and lightweight at 55 pounds, so it can be moved by one person and can fit through even narrow passages to go where the work is.
+The Dynasty 280 DX is compact and lightweight at 55 pounds, so it can be moved by one person and can fit through even narrow passages to go where the work is.
 Because the machine can be easily moved to the weld, it eliminates the use of long secondary weld cables that contribute to extra labor costs in cable management, add clutter to a jobsite and increase trip hazards.

 These space saving benefits also translate to shop environments and welding classrooms and labs where floor space is often at a premium.
 Educators who teach with multiple types of welding power sources may be challenged to find room for all the classroom supplies they need.
 Having one welding power source and a suitcase feeder that can handle nearly any welding project saves valuable floor space that can then be used for other important tools or to increase the number of welding booths within the facility.